 Ok the last question is definitely yes, but I’d be willing to bet most of you can say yes to the rest of those questions as well.
 This guy included.
 I’ve been there.
 Yes, eating “clean” all the time is not the exclusive piece of nutritional goodness that will lead you to the promised land of shredded abs.
 For the record, neither will starving yourself.
 So now you think WTF!?
 What do you mean eating clean can make you fat?!
 That’s impossible!
 Who is this jackass and what the HELL is talking about?
 And if this is true, what on earth am I supposed to do if I want to shed some body fat?

 All fair questions.
 I’ll start by telling you a little bit about myself and my own fitness journey, which includes YEARS of wasted effort eating impeccably clean and not seeing the results I wanted.
-As a kid I was always super active, playing multiple competitive sports all the way through high school, but I was somehow ALWAYS the chubby kid in my group of friends.
+As a kid I was always super active, playing multiple competitive sports all the way through high school, but I was somehow ALWAYS the chubby kid in my group of friends, and unfortunately, I also developed pseudogynecomastia which made me look even bigger.
 My nutrition was absolute garbage and I was wildly insecure about how I looked.
 I lacked both the knowledge and discipline to make any sort of real change.
 During my senior year I was accepted for admission into the United States Naval Academy, and the reality of becoming a military officer and entering one of the most physically demanding collegiate environments on the planet lit a serious fire under my ass.

 Over the next several years I worked with several different trainers, and experienced a number of different styles and methods.
 Some were far more effective than others, and although I have been in very good functional shape for the better part of a decade, it wasn’t until 2015 that I finally “looked the part.”
 I found an awesome coach who showed me a new and far more effective way to attack my nutrition, and for the first time in my life I was FINALLY freaking shredded.